currentco/my-reads-app/README.md

 This is a React app for inventoring the reading status of books.

-Visit the site x and start exploring!
+Visit the hosted app <a href="https://gifted-galileo-3d5486.netlify.com/">My Reads</a> and start exploring!

 ## How to install